gnosis/dex-docs/docs/intro1.md

 To trade on Gnosis Protocol, a user can simply place an order for one token in exchange for another.
 An order is an instruction as to what token a user wants to sell under a given price condition, thereby defining  a limit price within the order, which indicates the absolute worst price a user will receive.
 The protocol levies a fee of 0.1% on the volume of an executed trade.
 Fee costs are calculated as part of and already included in an order’s limit price.

 In a perfect Gnostic world, traders would place sell orders that exactly match available buy orders, and all trades would be executed directly and seamlessly.
 This, however, is usually not the case.
 Imagine we have four parties selling one token for another token: Alice would like to exchange DAI for OWL; Bob and Cary both would like to exchange USDC for DAI; and Daniel would like to OWL for USDC.
-Most traditional exchanges wouldn’t be able to directly fill these orders.
+Most traditional trading protocols wouldn’t be able to directly fill these orders.
 In this example, Daniel might make an additional trade, exchanging their OWL for DAI to then complete the desired trade by exchanging DAI for USDC.

 <img src="/img/orders.png">